ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 We could add an additional case for the specific case to land with a position setpoint only.
 ### Antipattern Category
+X
 ### Keyword
 fast
 ### Note
+This commit does not change any performance-related features.
+Changes in landing logic.

 ## Commit #858
 ### Hash